softwaresaved/build_and_test_examples/README.md

 * [Getting started with Travis CI](./travis/README.md)

-* The Software Sustainability Institute's [Hosted continuous integration](http://www.software.ac.uk/resources/guides/hosted-continuous-integration) guide.
+For an overview of hosted continuous integration, see The Software Sustainability Institute's [Hosted continuous integration](http://www.software.ac.uk/resources/guides/hosted-continuous-integration).

 Copyright and licence
 ---------------------